Wieedze/NoBinaryTree_TicTacToe/README.md

     this.children = [];
   }
 }
 🧠 3.
-Version IA intelligente – morpion_iaMinMax/
+Intelligent AI Version – morpion_iaMinMax/
-Interface graphique (HTML/CSS).
+Fully functional UI (HTML/CSS).

-L’IA prend toujours la meilleure décision.
+The AI always picks the best move.

-Basée sur Minimax, un algorithme de prise de décision parfait pour les jeux à somme nulle comme le morpion.
+Based on the Minimax algorithm, perfect for zero-sum games like Tic-Tac-Toe.

-🧮 L’algorithme Minimax
+🧮 Minimax Algorithm
-L’IA simule tous les coups possibles et évalue leur "valeur" :
+The AI simulates all possible moves and assigns a score to each outcome:

 js
 Copier